juliabuffinton/wsds_short_course_2024/README.md

 2. Change your default branch name (more on that later!) to "main."
 This will ensure compatibility with GitHub.
 The below command will do this for all future-created git repositories on your machine because you're using the `--global` flag.

 `git config --global init.defaultBranch main`

+3. Automatically set up a remote tracking branch when you create a new branch locally (more on this later, too!).
+This will simplify the process of pushing changes to a remote repository.

+`git config --global push.autoSetupRemote true`

+4. Check that everything you just did "stuck" by examining your configuration for the items above.

+`git config --list`